-The greatest continuous download of Divine Wisdom the world has ever known is in full swing.
-Our Bridegroom-King has been sowing the powerful seed of His Word into the good soil of our redeemed hearts for almost 11 months now.
-His mission at Mount Sinai is to make us over - into a fitting helpmeet.
+A few short months ago our Bridegroom-King brought us to Sinai to sow the powerful seed of His Word into our redeemed hearts.
+He promised to 'visit' us, and wow - has He ever made good on that promise!
+He has caused the Realms of Creation (i.e. the Heavens and the Earth) to align and interface.
+He has caused His Sh'kinah/Manifest Presence to descend from on high and rest on the Tabernacle.
+As a result Kedusha - the energy that empowers the Heavenly Throne Room - is being experienced with consistency and continuity on earth for the first time since the Garden debacle.
+A steady stream of wisdom and revelation, counsel and might, knowledge and the reverential awe of the Holy One has been flowing over us for months now.
+The Holy One is making us over - transforming us into a fitting bride-people, a Kingdom of Royal Servant-Courtiers (KJV 'priests') that operates by and exudes kedusha.
 He is doing it from the inside to the outside.
 He is awakening our hearts.
-He is renewing of our minds.
-He is deprogramming and reprogramming our matrix of likes, dislikes and delights.
-He is upgrading our capacities of vision - expanding our horizons, and augmenting and purifying our perspective.
-He is enhancing our capacities to listen, to hear - and to discern, parse, retain and incorporate into our lives the glorious new things we are hearing.
-He is empowering us fresh, new, powerful vocabulary - and giving us a powerful, beautiful, joyful new story to tell.
+He is renewing of our minds - teaching us the essential protocols of entering and stewarding His Presence and of engaging in Kingdom avodah.
+He had to detox us thoroughly.
+He had to totally reprogram our matrix of likes, dislikes and delights.
+He had to significantly upgrade our capacities of vision - expanding our horizons and augmenting and purifying our perspective in the process.
+He has enhanced our capacities to listen, to hear - and to discern, parse, retain and incorporate into our lives the glorious deep things of the Spirit that His Bride-People need to know.
+He has empowered us with a fresh, new, powerful vocabulary - and given us a powerful, beautiful, joyful new story to tell.
 He is slowly, gently, lovingly, but relentlessly making us holy as He is holy.
-He is teaching us how to receive from Him, treasure and cherish, continually walk in, and function as asahers and dispensers of shalom.
+He is teaching us how to receive from Him, treasure and cherish, continually walk in, and function as asah-ers and dispensers of shalom.
 He is training us to receive and reflect Divine sparks of light.
 He is modeling for us how to forgive human beings quickly and joyfully for what we once would have thought were unpardonable sins.
-He is training us to go forth into the world and love our neighbor as and to the extent that we ourselves have been and are constantly being loved by the Greatest Lover of All Time -i.e.He Himself.
+He is training us to go forth into the world and love our neighbor as and to the extent that we ourselves have been and are constantly being loved by the Greatest Lover of All Time - i.e. He Himself.